UniversalDependencies/docs/_tr-overview/tokenization.md

 Suffix -DIr has a number of different functions, one of which is deriving adverbials from time expressions, e.g., *yıllar-dır* 'for/since years'.
 If the time expression is modified, this modification is local.
-For exmaple *üç yıl-dır* 'for/since three years' be analyzed as *[üç yıl]-dır* 'for [three years]'.
+For example *üç yıl-dır* 'for/since three years' be analyzed as *[üç yıl]-dır* 'for [three years]'.

+### What we do not split

+As much as what to split, it may be useful to know what not to.

+#### Zero derivation from an ADJ to NOUN

+In Turkish any adjective functions a (pro)noun referring to a thing with the property described by the adjective, *<b>Mavi</b>-yi ver.* 'hand me
+<b>the blue one</b>'.
+This is typically analyzed as adjective becoming
+a noun with a zero derivation.
+We do not introduce multiple IGs in this case, we just mark the adjective as a noun.